dnasir/jquery-cascading-dropdown/README.md

 An event that is triggered whenever the value of a dropdown in a particular group is changed.
 The event handler will be provided with the event object, and an object containing the current values of all the dropdowns in the group.

+#### isLoadingClassName (string)

+<sub>Added: 1.2.2</sub>

+    isLoadingClassName: 'cascading-dropdown-loading'

+This overrides the default value for the class name applied to the dropdown element during Ajax calls.

 #### selectBoxes

     selectBoxes: [